Manual Handling

 This course is an overview of good techniques and what to consider when manual handling.

-You can complete one section of the training at a time and return later to continue.
-You must complete each section in full to save your progress.
 You must complete all the training sections to undertake the test and then the risk assessment.

 The training will take approximately 30 minutes.